 PROGRAMS FOR ELIGIBLE STUDENTS:

-- Programming matches student need and is not “one size fits all” format.
+- Programming matches student needs and is not a “one-size fits all” format.
 Below you will find general examples of program offerings.
 Not all students participate in all programming options.
 Please contact your child’s gifted resource teacher with specific questions about services.

-- Grades 1-6: General education classroom cluster grouping with in class supports, gifted resource classroom enrichment lessons, or gifted individualized education plans.
+- Grades 1-6: General education classroom cluster grouping with in-class support, gifted resource classroom enrichment lessons, or gifted individualized education plans.

-- Grades 7-12: Specialty advanced programs, general education classroom cluster grouping with in class supports, gifted resource enrichment lessons, or gifted individualized education plans.
+- Grades 7-12: Specialty advanced programs, general education classroom cluster grouping with in-class support, gifted resource enrichment lessons, or gifted individualized education plans.

 SOME STATE & NATIONAL GIFTED ORGANIZATIONS:

 Supervisor of Gifted and Talented